tweedegolf/storage-abstraction/README.md

 const s = new Storage("s3://key:secret@bucket?useDualStack=true&sslEnabled=true");
 ```

-If you want to specify a bucket name but not a region, put a slash behind the region, and right before the question mark in case your URL has a querystring:
+If you want to specify a bucket name but not a region, put a slash behind the region, and right before the question mark in case your URL has a query string:

 ```typescript
 const s = new Storage("s3://key:secret@eu-west-2/");